RESTEDClient/RESTED/README.md

 Since this is a relatively new project, I am also happy to announce that it is also awesomely easy to contribute to the project!
 Everything is javascript and html, so come join!
-All contributions welcome.
+All contributions welcome (but no guarantees that they will be merged - requests will be reviewed).

 ![Image of RESTED](https://github.com/esphen/RESTED/raw/master/images/rested-app.png)